Force

 Trolley

-Force example - trolley
+Force example - Trolley

-Man applying force to push a trolley | Image: PxHere
+Man applying force to push a trolley | Image: Pixabay

 When pushing a trolley by hand, a force is applied to the trolley.
 This force originates from the interaction between the hand and the trolley.
 As the hand exerts pressure against the trolley, it transfers energy to the trolley, resulting in its movement.
 This force is what propels the trolley forward or backward, depending on the direction of the push.